Friday, December 17, 2021

 • And now, the moment I was waiting for, Eugene Levy returns to the show for the first time since a brief cameo in 1985.
 He was supposed to host that year before a writer’s strike cancelled those plans.

 • Unfortunately, Eugene is stuck saying his lines inside of a glass box.
-This is only the second time he’s appeared on the show, and he’s not even allowed to interact with his son?
+This is only the second time he’s appeared on the show, and he’s not even allowed to interact with his own son?
 That’s just downright evil!
 Despite that, however, it’s great to see him here again.

 • I really wanted to like this monologue, but it got ruined by all of the retarded COVID jokes.